George W. Hart

 .
 As a special request, he also taught two of us how to make a replica of Hart's 72 pencils

 sculpture (Hart made a limited edition of 19 unique examples of these).
 It took a couple of leisurely hours to build and glue, and with supervision was surprisingly easy to make.
 It can be assembled inexpensively using wooden pencils

 (conveniently sold in packs of 72!), a few rubber bands

 , in pretty much exactly the same way as Alejandro makes his Hexastix sculptures

 (see below for the video).
 The hexagonal cross-section of the pencils make them a very natural fit for this geometric form, as the holes in the lattice are themselves hexagonal.
 The erasers are arranged tetrahedrally with respect to one another; the volume enclosed by the pencils is a rhombic dodecahedron

 .
 It's a neat piece of art that I'm pleased to own; many thanks to George W. Hart for the inspiration and Alejandro for the instruction!

+, in which the pencils form six-pointed stars rather than hexagons.
 Video: Follow Alejandro's instructions, but build only as far as a hexagon consisting of a ring of 18 pencils, removing the inner pencils as you go.
 If you find the erasers aren't arranged tetrahedrally (as I did), just invert one ring one pencil at a time until your sculpture looks like the original.
 Superglue the joints before removing the rubber bands.